 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #MerryAndBright #CollectiveBias

-So, for the next few weeks, simplicity and efficiency are the names of the game, and I’ve looking for simple decor tutorials and easy gift wrapping ideas left and right.
+So, for the next few weeks, simplicity and efficiency are the names of the game, and I’ve been looking for simple decor tutorials and easy gift wrapping ideas left and right.
 I’ve heard that flying with Christmas presents is never a good idea, since the TSA can rip apart all your pretty wrapping if they deem any of your packages “suspicious” or whatever (psst– click here for more holiday travel tips).
 Your best bet is always to ship gifts ahead of time– or to revert to solely giving gift cards.
 I’m not a fan of giving gift cards, so I went to Walmart this past week to look for wrapping supplies.
 I was absolutely elated when I saw all of American Greetings new products!
 I wrapped all my Christmas gifts in under five minutes with all of their fabulous festive wrapping products.
 Keep reading for a handful of quick and easy gift wrapping ideas that I used to avoid spending extra time and money on crafty trimmings.

 Step 1: Stock Up on Supplies